tlverse/tmle3shift/README.md

 framework that supports the implementation of a range of TMLE parameters through a unified interface.
-For a detailed description of the target parameter, TML estimator, and algorithm implemented in `tmle3shift`, the interested reader is invited to consult Díaz and van der Laan (2012) and Díaz and van der Laan (2018).
+For a detailed description of the target parameter, TML estimator, and algorithm implemented in `tmle3shift`, the interested reader is invited to consult Dı́az and van der Laan (2012) and Dı́az and van der Laan (2018).
 For a general discussion of the framework of targeted minimum loss-based estimation and the role this methodology plays in statistical and causal inference, the canonical references are van der Laan and Rose (2011) and van der Laan and Rose (2018).

 Building on the original work surrounding the TML estimator for the aforementioned target parameter, `tmle3shift` additionally implements a